-- Is there meaning that grows out of the specific way the thoughts are constructed?
+- Is there meaning that grows out of the specific way the thoughts are expressed?

-- Step 6: Reflect on the grammar of the original language.
+- Step 6: Look at the grammar constructions used in the original language.

-- Do Greek scholars indicate that some phrases could be read differently if the grammar were
+- Do Greek scholars think some phrases could be read differently if the grammatical

 - Step 7: Examine keywords used in the original Greek wording of the passage.

 - What are the nuances of particular words used?
 Word of caution: Don't let your exegesis

 to be just a collection of mini word studies.